uzhost/FastCore/README.md

 ![GitHub issues](https://img.shields.io/github/issues/uzhost/fastcore)

-This is a modified version of the russian FastCore script.
+This is an updated/modified version of the FastCore script.

 ## Table of contents
 * [Requirements](#requirements)